 (b) is otherwise no longer in force in respect of the area to which the lease relates.

+Note:

-Note: though repealed by the Petroleum and Geothermal Energy Resources Act 1967, the Petroleum Act 1936 continues to apply to the Barrow Island lease and renewals of it (see the Petroleum and Geothermal Energy Resources Act 1967 s.
+Though repealed by the Petroleum and Geothermal Energy Resources Act 1967, the Petroleum Act 1936 continues to apply to the Barrow Island lease and renewals of it (see the Petroleum and Geothermal Energy Resources Act 1967 s.
 134).

 (5) For the purposes of granting a lease referred to in subsection (1), the Petroleum Act 1936 section 66 is to be read as enabling the Barrow Island lessee, at any time with the consent of the Governor, to surrender any part of the Barrow Island lease including the natural surface and below the natural surface to a depth specified in the instrument of surrender.